 Budget & Tips

-dublin offers a wide range of establishments: from youth hostels to 5-star hotels, from guesthouses to bed & breakfasts, there is something for everyone.
+dublin offers a wide and varied range of accommodation: from youth hostels to 5-star hotels, guesthouses and bed & breakfasts, there's something for everyone.

-Youth Hostels.
-For the budget traveler, there are many hostels in every neighborhood.
-Most hostels have a fully-equipped kitchen, which allows you to eat at a lower cost.
-We can't say it enough, the hostels in Dublin are of very good quality, so arm yourself with earplugs and go for it!
+Youth hostels.
+For travelers on a budget, youth hostels are plentiful, and located in every district of the city.
+It's worth noting that most hostels provide their residents with a fully-equipped kitchen, making it possible to eat at a lower cost.
+We can't stress enough that the quality of hostels in Dublin is very high, so arm yourself with earplugs and go for it!

-(Very) variable prices.
-Prices vary according to the season (summer/winter), the category of accommodation, the room and the day of the week (more expensive on weekends) and possible events.
-Most accommodations (hotels and hostels) increase their prices on Friday and Saturday.
+(Very) variable rates.
+Prices vary according to the season (summer/winter), the category of accommodation, the room, the day of the week (more expensive at weekends) and any special events.
+Most accommodations (hotels and hostels) increase their prices on Fridays and Saturdays.
 Depending on the establishment, they can sometimes double or even triple.
-The high season runs from May to the end of September; the low season from October to the end of April.
-Please note: Many accommodations offer discounts for online reservations.
+High season runs from May to the end of September; low season from October to the end of April.
+Good to know: many accommodations offer discounts for online bookings.

 To be booked

-During the summer season (July and August) or on the occasion of certain events such as St. Patrick's Day (March 17), the Six Nations rugby matches (February or March) or the Gaelic soccer and hurling finals in September, it is (very) strongly advised to book your accommodation in advance.
+During the summer season (July and August), or for special events such as St. Patrick's Day (March 17), the Six Nations rugby matches (February or March) or the Gaelic soccer and hurling finals in September, it's (very) advisable to book your accommodation in advance.

 What's very local

-Bed & Breakfasts are numerous in Dublin.
-It is an excellent way to meet the locals; the owners are usually small families or retired couples, happy to chat with travelers.
+There are many Bed & Breakfasts in Dublin.
+They're a great way to meet the locals; the owners are usually small families or retired couples, happy to chat with travelers.

-It is easy to make friends with the owners.
+It's easy to make friends with the owners.
 And they also quickly become a mine of information on sites and places to visit off the beaten track of local tourism.
-To make matters worse, B&Bs sometimes offer the same comforts as large hotels, but for much less money.
+To make matters worse, B&Bs sometimes offer the same comforts as large hotels, but for much less.

 For food lovers